AriFordsham/GHCWiki/new-axioms.md

 - Patterns within a single closed declaration may overlap, and are matched top to bottom.

-- Open type families are unchanged.
+- Open type families are unchanged, except that a certain corner case of instances with a non-trivial overlap is disallowed.
+See [here](new-axioms/nonlinearity).
+I (Richard) do not expect this change to break much code.

 - A closed family does not need to be exhaustive.
 If there is no equation that matches, the call is stuck.
 (This is exactly as at present.)